bartificer/programming-by-stealth/docs/pbs49.md

 An instance function named `.equals()` should be added to the `bartificer.ca.State` class.
 The function should take one argument, the thing to test.
 If the thing to test is an instance of `bartificer.ca.State`, and, it has the same value and label as the instance the function was called on, then it should return `true`, otherwise, it should return `false`.

-### Part 2 — Re-factor the `bartificer.ca.Automaton` constructor
+### Part 2 — Refactor the `bartificer.ca.Automaton` constructor

-**Note:** updated 19 Feb 2018 to correctly reflect the fact that the constructor in the starting point code has 5 required arguments, not three like original stated.
+**Note:** *updated 19 Feb 2018 to correctly reflect the fact that the constructor in the starting point code has 5 required arguments, not three like original stated.*

 At the moment the constructor in the `bartificer.ca.Automaton` class takes 6 arguments, five required arguments, and one optional.
 We’re going to need to add another argument to allow a set of allowed states to be passed, so that would take the constructor to a whopping 7 arguments.
 Any more than 5 arguments is generally considered confusing and a bad smell, so even before we add another we’ve already got a problem.
 What can we do?